-- Demonstrate the knowledge on Optimization techniques for Linear, Non linear and Dynamic CO1. - Analyze and quantify a system architecture or product design problem for selecting appropriate objective CO2. function, design variables, parameters and constraints.
-Develop mathematical models for real time optimization - CO3. - Conduct investigations on complex problems and make recommendations based on solutions, analysis and limitations of models.
-CO4 - Use optimization techniques for solving complex CO5. optimize the resources in organizations for sustainable - CO6. development.
+- Demonstrate the knowledge on Optimization techniques for Linear, Non linear and Dynamic CO1. - programming problems.

+Analyze and quantify a system architecture or product design problem for selecting appropriate objective function, design variables, parameters and constraints.
+Develop mathematical models for real time optimization - CO3. - problems.
+Conduct investigations on complex problems and make recommendations based on solutions, analysis and limitations of models. - Use optimization techniques for solving complex CO5. problems of real time applications.

+Optimize the resources in organizations for sustainable - development.